 The general agencies and commissions are mandated to work within the provisions of The Book of Discipline and in harmony with The Book of Resolutions.
 So, just as an example, what might seem to some like a very political topic these days - climate change - is a part of our Social Principle on Global Climate Stewardship.
 When the agencies of The UMC speak in support of caring for God's creation, they are voicing what is in our Social Principles.

-Here are membership statistics for The UMC from the 2019 State of the Church report.
+Here are the most recent membership statistics for The UMC from the General Council of Finance and Administration (GCFA).